-In spring 2020, the Dean of the Library, Kris Brancolini, commissioned a task force to draft recommendations for library access and services in the fall 2020 semester.
+In spring 2020, the Dean of the Library, Kris Brancolini, commissioned a task force to draft recommendations for library access and services.
 The following is a summary of recommendations for three possible re-opening scenarios:

 Guidelines from the university and local agencies are continually in flux as details about the pandemic emerge, so the following information may occasionally change in order to adapt to new information.